ksdkalluri/Bike_Sharing_Analysis_Using_Neural_Network/README.md

 # Bike_Sharing_Analysis_Using_Neural_Network
 ### Instructions
 Download the project materials from this GitHub repository.
-You can either download the repository with git clone.
+You can either download the repository with git clone or download as zip formate.

-cd into the Bike_Sharing_Analysis_Using_Neural_Network.
+_`cd into the Bike_Sharing_Analysis_Using_Neural_Network.`_

 #### Download anaconda or miniconda.

 __Create a new conda environment__

+In Terminal window

 _`conda create --name dlnd python=3`_